-With a background in computer science, Arthur provides counsel on patentable technologies relating to business methods, electronic commerce, FinTech, electronics, software and computer operating systems, media processing, telecommunication systems, search engines and database structures.
-He has also worked with business management applications, data security and electronic medical devices, mobile devices, social networks, web mash-up programming and satellite transmission systems.
+To support his clients, Arthur draws upon his computer science background to counsel clients on a wide range of patentable technologies, including business methods, electronic commerce, fintech, electronics, payment processing, artificial intelligence (AI), machine learning, semiconductors, computer (mobile) operating systems, media content processing, telecommunication systems, search engines, database structures, automation and mechanical devices (such as tripods and gimbals).
+He has also worked with business management applications, data security, encryption, blockchain, electronic medical devices, mobile devices, social networks, web mashups and satellite transmission systems.

-He served as the executive director/director of the John Marshall Law School’s Chinese Intellectual Property Resource Center from 2010 to 2018.
-The school has longstanding ties to many Chinese and Taiwanese government entities responsible for IP law and, as such, Arthur managed and coordinated conferences and educational training programs for the USPTO, U.S. federal courts, the State Intellectual Property Office (SIPO), the Judicial Yuan of ROC, and other Chinese delegations.
-As former director of the school’s IP Patent Clinic, he frequently counseled individual inventors on their innovations and assisted them in obtaining patents before the USPTO on a pro bono basis.
+Outside of the legal practice, Arthur served as the executive director/director of the Chinese Intellectual Property Resource Center of John Marshall Law School (now UIC School of Law) from 2010 to 2018.
+The school has longstanding ties to many Chinese and Taiwanese government entities responsible for IP law and, as such, Arthur managed and coordinated conferences and educational training programs for the USPTO, U.S. federal courts, the State Intellectual Property Office (SIPO) (now China National Intellectual Property Administration (CNIPA)), the Judicial Yuan of ROC and other Chinese delegations.
+He travels to China frequently to give lectures to patent examiners on U.S. intellectual property law.
+As a former director of the school’s IP Patent Clinic, Arthur also frequently counseled individual inventors on their innovations and assisted them in obtaining patents before the USPTO on a pro bono basis.

 - The John Marshall Law School, J.D.